ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 are looking to make sense of the sequences we discover.
-The number and diversity of sequences found in viromics datasets is staggering and make their taxonomic classification a daunting task that one would ideally automate.
+The number and diversity of sequences found in viromics datasets is staggering and make their taxonomic classification a daunting task that one would ideally approach using computational tools.
 There is currently no ICTV-approved method to approach this question.
 While the solution will likely not be trivial, we have to face this challenge to keep up with the growth of viruses that we aim to classify.
-The ICTV Computation Virus Taxonomy Challenge is our first attempt at assessing the different computational tools that are available for virus taxonomy.
+The ICTV Computational Virus Taxonomy Challenge is our first attempt at assessing the different computational tools that are available for virus taxonomy.

 # In practice